ewasm/testnet/README.md

 Voila!
 You're now ready to transact on the testnet.

-## Writing and compiling smart contracts
+## Writing, compiling, and deploying smart contracts

 ### Solidity/EVM